UMBC Cares Emergency Fund

 Purpose

-Individuals should apply for consideration for funding when they have exhausted all other resources, including but not limited to applying for available resources or government programs for which you may be eligible, using personal credit, arranging payment plans, or other personal resources.
-This funding is not intended to pay regular monthly expenses or reimburse for expenses that have already been paid.
+Individuals should apply for consideration for funding when they have exhausted all other resources, including but not limited to: using personal credit, arranging payment plans, other personal resources, applying for government programs and accessing available resources for which they may be eligible (see below).

 Eligible Expenses

-• Caregiving expenses
+• Caregiving expenses.

 • The sudden and unexpected loss of the primary mode of transportation.

-• Significant and unexpected medical, mental health, dental, or prescription costs not covered by insurance
+• Significant and unexpected medical, mental health, dental, or prescription costs not covered by insurance.

 Ineligible Expenses

-Here are examples of expenses that may not be eligible for assistance.
+Listed below are examples of expenses that may not be eligible for assistance.
 This is a representative and not an exhaustive list.

-• Credit card debt
+• Credit card debt.

-• Non-essential utilities (cable)
+• Non-essential utilities (cable).

-• Home improvements or non-essential replacement of appliances
+• Home improvements or replacement of non-essential appliances.

-• Home furnishings
+• Home furnishings.

-• Entertainment, recreation, or non-emergency travel
+• Entertainment, recreation, or non-emergency travel.

 • Students and Graduate Assistants are excluded from this program.
 The Black and Gold fund was established for Students.